 Should clients expect to scab or peel after an IPL skin treatment?

 Pigmentation treatments may result in shedding of the treated areas, which resemble “coffee-grounds”.
 It is important not to pick at the treated areas, as this may result in scarring.
 Properly moisturizing the skin will help to prevent dry skin after a treatment.

 Yes.
-Canada – United States Food and Drug Administration (FDA) has approved all equipment used ST MEDI SPA centers.
+Canada – United States Food and Drug Administration (FDA) has approved all equipment used ST Medi Laser & SkinCare centers.

 What about home laser hair removal devices are these effective?

 No. Home laser hair removal devices are low powered devices which are designed to be safe for non-medical users with no formal training.
 These are hand held, battery powered units, requiring frequent recharging and which cost several hundred dollars.
 Home devices use smaller treatment heads and run on a small battery, and laser hair removal treatment on anything but the smallest of treatment areas will take a considerable amount of time.
 In addition, studies show that the amount of hair lost with these devices is not considered statistically significant or effective.